roemvaar/roemvaar.github.io/_pages/profiles.md

 layout: profiles
 permalink: /space/
 title: space
-description: This is my space (pun intended) to explore our universe and space tech
+description: This is my space (pun intended) to explore our universe and space technology
 nav: true
 nav_order: 7